 - If the person is under 18 or a vulnerable adult and still at risk.

 - If there is ongoing risk of serious harm to the individual or to others.

 Visit the University Safeguarding webpage for further information on confidentiality and safeguarding.

 Further support and guidance

-If possible direct the individual to Wellbeing Support Services or SU Advice Centre who can advise on all support options available.
+If possible direct the individual to Wellbeing and Student Support or SU Advice Centre who can advise on all support options available.